asuresh213/numeripy/README.md

 `numeripy` plans to include a subdirectory containing standard optimization algorithms such as Gradient descent, Gradient descent for higher order multidimensional problems, Secant method, Line search, Newton's method and a few others.

 #### Example problem set
 `numeripy` also plans to include a folder with many example problems that the user is invited to try out.
-The Examples folder is located along with the user's `numeripy` installation.
+The Examples folder will be located along with the user's `numeripy` installation.
 (This update will be released shortly).

 [dsf]: <https://pip.pypa.io/en/stable/installing/>